Previous Posts

 • SVC: Clustered Storage from the ground up

 ORIGINALLY POSTED 27th May 2009 18,746 views on developerworks As we approach SVC’s 6th birthday its interesting to see the rest of the industry starting to catch up and realise not only that a modular commodity storage controller is the way forward, but that also clustering of said modular controllers has many benefits.
-We all [Read More]
+We all await todays announcement of HDS where various people have speculated they will be enabling users to cluster new USP-V monoliths.
+I guess a similar story to the way in which EMC tried to make out that Pepsi-Max – sorry VMax – was anything other than… [Read More]

 • “MAX POWER” – spin doctor-tastic

 ORIGINALLY POSTED 6th May 2009 13,717 views on developerworks The “modular monolith” has arrived.
 Oh how the EMC spin doctors must have jumped for joy when they realised the next version of the almost 20 year old Symmetrix family, the DMX-5 could also mean DMX-V in roman numerals.
-Better still lets try and jazz it [Read More]
+Better still lets try and jazz it up furter, how about DMX V-“Max”.
+Oh how 1990’s.
+My first thought was those “chavved up Nova’s” [CHAV] [NOVA] and the mildly amusing Max Power” magazine in the UK.
+How to take something that wasn’t really designed to be ‘chavved up’ and do just that.… [Read More]

 “MAX POWER” – spin doctor-tastic